danibene/latex-projects-sync/README.md

 # Latex Projects Sync

-The `latex-projects-sync` tool is designed to facilitate the synchronization of LaTeX projects across multiple GitHub repositories, which can be in turn synchronized with Overleaf.
+This project is designed to facilitate the synchronization of LaTeX projects across multiple GitHub repositories, which can be in turn synchronized with Overleaf.

-It specifically focuses on syncing .bib (BibTeX) and .tex (LaTeX) files.
-The tool identifies segments marked for synchronization within these files and ensures they are consistent across different repositories.
+It specifically focuses on syncing .bib (BibTeX) and .tex (LaTeX) files, identifying segments marked for synchronization within these files and ensures they are consistent across different repositories.
+I personally used it for updating my thesis while working on an article that was included as a chapter at the same time.

 ## Features